phuong-fang/Poggram/README.md

 ### 4. Create the archive

 Still in Settings, press **Create supergroup**.
-Poggram makes a private Telegram group that it owns and is the only thing that writes to — this is where your files physically live.
+Poggram makes a private Telegram group that it writes to — this is where your files live.

 That is the whole setup.
 Drag files or folders into the window to upload;
 double-click to open, stream or download them.

-> **Note:** everything is stored in your own Telegram account, under your own
-> storage.
-Poggram runs entirely on your machine and there is no server in
+> **Note:** everything is stored in your own Telegram account.
+Poggram runs entirely on your machine and there is no server in between.
-> between.

 ## Telegram's terms apply